 An equitable settlement on the dissolution of a marriage is essential for you to move on with your life.
 And, even more important, the happiness and positive adjustment of your children who are caught up in these unpleasant events.

 Most family lawyers represent clients in divorce proceedings and other matters related to divorce.
-However, at Van Deventer & Van Deventer Incorporated we specialise in all the areas of divorce & family law.
+However, at Van Deventer & Van Deventer Incorporated our attorneys specialise in all the areas of family law & divorce.

 The type of divorce one chooses greatly affects the cost and duration of the divorce process.
 This in turn has a direct and profound effect on:

-The longer and more antagonistic the divorce is directly correlated to more extensive negative emotional impact on all the parties involved
+The longer and more antagonistic the divorce is directly correlates to a more extensive negative emotional impact on all the parties involved.

 In South Africa there are three main types of divorce.
 These are: